srmrkd/GitShoeTest/README.md

 # Shoe Task

-It is a cologe excersie of Java-OOP.
+It is a college exercise of Java-OOP.
 It'goal is to practice the following:
 - Inheritance
 - Polymorphism
 - instanceof
 - Type-Casting

+Find the actual exercise in ShoeTask.md file.